Introducing camdl: engineering rigor for stochastic compartmental modeling

 Whether that bet holds up is exactly the kind of thing the field should investigate openly.
 I actively welcome readers to stress-test this codebase — finding bugs, studying where the agent and I converged on bad design, characterizing what kinds of prompting or test infrastructure would have caught what.
 The questions about whether AI assistance preserves rigor at this scale matter beyond just camdl, and the work matters to public health.

 This generalizes back to the user side, which is where I think it matters most.
-A scientist using camdl with Claude Code (Anthropic) — the same daily collaborator that made this project possible at this pace — gets the same arrangement I had as the developer: the compiler catches what the agent gets wrong, the convergence gates catch what the inference gets wrong, and the modeller is the one whose judgment determines whether the model is the right model for the question.
-AI is leverage; the standards belong to the person.
+A scientist using camdl with Anthropic’s Claude Code (the same daily collaborator that made this project possible at this pace) gets the same arrangement I had as the sole developer: the compiler catches what the agent gets wrong, the convergence gates catch what the inference gets wrong, and the modeler is the one whose judgment determines whether the model is the right model for the question.

 A specific thanks here to the many, many, Claude Code agents that served me along the way: through these nine weeks Claude has been a daily pair-programmer in OCaml and Rust, a sanity-checker on the statistical derivations, a quick summarizer of methods papers, a partner in debugging the gnarlier corners of the inference stack, and the thing that held a multi-layer codebase in working memory while I focused on any one piece of it.
 The scientific judgment was mostly mine; the design was something we wove together; the bugs were mostly Claude’s authorship and mine to chase (though I’d have produced a comparable litany on my own — probably more).
 The engineering tempo this post represents reflects that collaboration.